 In certain workplaces and schools there are rules which police how black women should wear their hair.
 This is based on the biased notions that certain natural hairstyles are dirty and or unprofessional.

 Remember when Giuliana Rancic made an ignorant remark on Fashion Police about Zendaya’s faux dreadlocks?
-She joked that they probably smell like patchouli oil and weed – a comment which perpetuated negative stereotypes around inherently black hairstyles.
+She joked that they probably smell like patchouli oil and weed – a comment which further perpetuated negative stereotypes around inherently black hairstyles.

 I can see how in schools it may start with the girl in class who will claim that she can’t see the board because of Nomsa’s big afro or Zoleka’s huge braided bun and suddenly you have schools that state you can't grow your hair longer than 5cm.